javizqh/BasicMusicManager/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=shields)](http://makeapullrequest.com)

 A Bash script that allows you to easily managed the most common tags for your music, while organizing them in a easy to use directory structure.
+Only works for .mp3 files.

 ![Logo](logo_round.svg)